izografik/rsschool-cv/cv.md

 * youTube: lectures, tutorials

 ## What about English?
-my english is at a low level, but i learn it in free time.
+my english is at low level, but i learn it in free time.